 Once you’ve made your finalist list, you should take them to lunch.
 During this meeting, you should be taking notes.

-If you’re interviewing one of the local general contractors in Springfield, Missouri, you’ll want to ask them about the skills and experience of their team, as well as their past projects.
+If you’re interviewing one of the local residential or commercial general contractors in Springfield, Missouri, you’ll want to ask them about the skills and experience of their team, as well as their past projects.
 Moreover, you want to get a better idea about who they are, whether their values align with yours, and what quality of work you can expect.

 If you don’t feel comfortable with one of your finalists, or if something doesn’t feel quite right, it’s okay to end the meeting and move on.
 You don’t have to take the first contractor that you find.
 In fact, it’s often better to walk away from the first general contractor you find and wait until you find the right one.
 And you can always return to the first one or ask for a second meeting.